Stainless steel cooktop stain removal

 November 2, 2011

-But readers: Consider this solution only if certain that you are working with stainless steel.
-Oven cleaner is a caustic material that can quickly dissolve and permanently ruin aluminum :-(
+Readers: Please consider Mark's solution only if certain that you are working with stainless steel.
+Oven cleaner is a caustic material that rather quickly dissolves and permanently ruins aluminum :-(

 Ted Mooney, P.E.
 RET